Breast cancer survivors

 The Medical Expenditure Panel Survey data does not include information about the cancer stage, severity, or treatment used, so researchers could not control for these factors.
 Nor could they control for psychiatric illness that preceded a cancer diagnosis.
 This is a limitation, because if cancer survivors had a history of psychiatric illness before their diagnoses, the patient depression found in this study cannot be attributed to financial burden.
 Finally, because patients self-reported information through surveys, some information may have been incorrect (for example, exaggerations, omission of critical information, or simply forgetting details).

 This study suggests that cancer-related financial burden negatively affects the quality of survivors’ mental and physical health.
-Cancer survivors who experience financial burden should seek help—such as access to patient assistance programs and/or generic drugs, assistance with insurance appeals, and referral to organizations that may help provide financial assistance and/or support in navigating the health care and health insurance systems.
+Cancer survivors who experience financial burden should ask for a referral to a social worker or patient navigator.
+These health care workers can connect patients to resources that provide financial assistance, access to low-cost medications, assistance with insurance appeals and support in navigating the health care and health insurance systems.

 Share your thoughts on this XRAYS article by taking this brief survey.